2 May – 14 October 2018

 The exhibition will also acknowledge the impact of MoMA’s landmark photography exhibition of 1960, The Sense of Abstraction.
 Installation photographs of this pioneering show will be displayed with some of the works originally featured in the exhibition, including important works by Edward Weston, Aaron Siskind and a series by Man Ray that has not been exhibited since the MoMA show, 58 years ago.

-Shape of Light is curated by Simon Baker, Senior Curator, International Art (Photography) and Shoair Mavlian, Assistant Curator, Tate Modern, with Emmanuelle de l’Ecotais, Curator for Photographs, Musée d’Art Moderne de la Ville de Paris.
+Shape of Light is curated curated by Simon Baker, Senior Curator, International Art (Photography), Tate Modern and Emmanuelle de l'Ecotais, Curator for Photography, Musée d'Art moderne de la Ville de Paris with Shoair Mavlian and Sarah Allen, Assistant Curators, Tate Modern.
 The exhibition will be accompanied by a fully illustrated catalogue from Tate Publishing and a programme of talks and events in the gallery.

 Hyundai Card is a leading premium credit card firm based in Seoul, Korea.
 It is a subsidiary of Hyundai Motor Group.
 It has been named the credit industry’s “Most Respected Company” and ‘Most Desired Employer’ by KMAC, Korea’s largest management consultancy association.
 It was also ranked #1 in customer satisfaction for five years in a row by Korea’s National Customer Satisfaction Index.